Platane/january/README.md

 As the router later the route, requiring relative path will fail.

-In order to re-write path absolutely, a base_path can be defined and will be append at the start of the paths.
+In order to re-write path absolutely, the `ROOT_URL` can be defined and will be append at the start of the paths.

-For example as this project is hosted at `platane.github.io/january`, the url must be `/january/asset/style.css`.
-The base path to set is 'january'.
+For example as this project is hosted at `platane.github.io/january`, the style url must be `//platane.github.io/january/asset/style.css`.
+The base path to set is `//platane.github.io/january`.

 ## CI